Background pattern

 Instructions for correct administration

-If you think that the effect of DINISOR is too strong or too weak, consult your doctor or pharmacist.
+If you think the effect of DINISOR is too strong or too weak, consult your doctor or pharmacist.

 If you take more DINISOR than you should: